Dogs are affected by the heat of the Summer sun, so here are some tips to take care of your pet in this blazing heat.

 In summer, try to give them food that has more liquid content in it.
 If your pet likes fruits or veggies, give them those with a high level of water.
 It will help neutralize their body temperature, dehydration, and excessive thirst.
 Cucumber, watermelon, curds with rice, banana are good food for them in summers.
 Avoid high sugar-containing food like ice cream.

 No matter which animal you choose to keep, taking care should be your priority.
 If you cannot take care of your pets and provide proper attention, it is better not to have one.
-As, they are also part of your family after adoption, so emotional negligence can profoundly affect their psychological behavior.
+As they are also part of your family after adoption, emotional negligence can profoundly affect their psychological behavior.
 Hence, it is necessary to treat them with compassion and the utmost care to keep them healthy and fit.

 Let’s talk dogs, or even better, let’s learn about dogs.
 Set aside some time to receive Spike’s dog blogs by Acme Canine.